stat6250-s17/course-questions-wiki/week-02/README.md

 - Question (yren10−stat6250): Can we usually use a single letter like "U" or “U.T” in stead "user.table"?
 - Question (akumar30−stat6250): What is the default sorting format in SAS and how to format multiple variables in different sorting order?

+-Question (cyuan10-stat6250): In this example, what is the difference between having 3 different “steps” or “runs” versus a single run at the end?
+-Answer (mcardoso3-stat6250):  It is better to run different steps rather than one because it allows you to see the log and output of your analysis along the way, and doing one run wouldn't reveal that.

+-Question (yren10-stat6250): Can we usually use a single letter like "U" or “U.T” in stead "user.table"?
+-Answer (mcardoso3-stat6250):  No, "user.table" is a command that can import a table from an outside data set, but using an abbreviation for it wouldn't translate the same way.

 [Course Textbook Chapter 1, Problem 3]
 - Question (mcardoso3-stat6250):  How do you indicate which variables are numeric and which are variables are characters when entering in SAS?